 Characteristics of a Defensive Investor:

-- Simplified Portfolio: Focuses on a limited number of investments, often in well-established, blue-chip companies and high-grade bonds.
+- Simplified Portfolio: Focuses on a limited number of investments, historically anchored by high-grade sovereign debt.

 Strategies: